 Wealth inequality can be assessed by looking at the share of wealth owned by the richest 1 percent of Americans.
 In 2009, this top 1 percent of U.S. households owned 35.6 percent of the nation’s private wealth.
 That’s more than the combined wealth of the bottom 90 percent.

-The top 1 percent also own 38.2 percent of all stock market wealth.
+The top 1 percent also owned 38.2 percent of all stock market wealth in 2007.